k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: various monsters showing as having claws when they don't
 - Fix: update to last commit (claws)
 - Hippocrates (Healer quest leader) additional gear
+- Fix: certain monster steeds should only be ridden by certain monster riders